HappyPorch/uSplit/README.md

 </dependentAssembly>
 ```

+uSplit version `1.6.x` targetting Umbraco `7.6.0` does not distribute this library as version 10 is pulled down as a dependency on `Umbraco.Core`.

 ## Contributions

-Feel free to use the issue tracker to report any problems you encounter.
-Unless you have a support contract with us, we do not provide any SLAs.

 Pull requests are more than welcome!
 Fixed a bug or improved the editorial experience?
 Share your code with the rest of the community!
 We do not have official coding standards, just try to keep the code consistent.

+Feel free to use the issue tracker to report any problems you encounter.
+Unless you have a support contract with us, we do not provide any SLAs.

 ### Dev Resources